Multi-task Planar Reconstruction with Feature Warping Guidance: Related Work

 \textbf{Feature Warping} Feature warping is commonly done in deep Multi-View Stereo (MVS) approaches, as it was found that creating the cost volume using features is as effective for artificial neural networks and more computationally efficient due to reduced size \citep{dpsnet, yao2018mvsnet}.
 While some approaches use a similarity function on the features, others simply concatenate the warped feature with the original and let the model learn the relation rather than calculate an explicit cost volume \citep{chen2020visibility, yao2018mvsnet}.
 The latter approach is used by PlaneMVS to construct a Feature/Cost volume, which is then processed by a 3D CNN to get the plane parameters.
 Deep MVS methods are more commonly used for depth estimation, and their application to plane parameter estimation is relatively novel.
-The work from \cite{correct3Dmultipleviews} warp feature maps between views for correcting 3D reconstructions, enabling the avoidance of memory-intensive 3D calculations.
 Other research suggests that calculating a feature error between frames is more robust than a photometric error \citep{depthcamfeatwarp21}.
 However, this cannot directly be applied to plane reconstruction, as the plane features contain information in different camera views when considering a video dataset.
 Takanori et al.~use multi-frame attention via feature warping for the task of drone crowd tracking \citep{dronefeatwarp23}.
 Ding et al.~take MVS as a feature matching task and use a Transformer model to aggregate long-range global context using warped feature maps \citep{transmvsnet_2022_CVPR}.

 In order to ensure differentiability, the warp to another view using depth values and camera parameters must be backprojected using bilinear interpolation.
 Most existing works involving feature warping do not specifically deal with plane features, which require transformation to the correct view when decoded.
-Work from \cite{correct3Dmultipleviews} addresses the view transformation of depth features.
 Additionally, the majority of planar reconstruction models do not offer semantic predictions for the scene.